App-vNext/Polly/README_V8.md

 // Retrieve ResiliencePipelineProvider that caches and dynamically creates the resilience pipelines var pipelineProvider = serviceProvider.GetRequiredService<ResiliencePipelineProvider<string>>();

-// Retrieve resilience pipeline by the string-based name ResiliencePipeline pipeline = pipelineProvider.GetPipeline("my-pipeline");
+// Retrieve resilience pipeline using the name it was registered with ResiliencePipeline pipeline = pipelineProvider.GetPipeline("my-pipeline");

 // Execute the pipeline